openvinotoolkit/openvino/docs/IE_DG/DynamicBatching.md

 Using Dynamic Batching {#openvino_docs_IE_DG_DynamicBatching}
 ======================

-Dynamic Batching feature allows you+ to dynamically change batch size for inference calls within preset batch size limit.
+Dynamic Batching feature allows you to dynamically change batch size for inference calls within preset batch size limit.
 This feature might be useful when batch size is unknown beforehand, and using extra large batch size is undesired or impossible due to resource limitations.